rajdeep-ray/covid19-app/README.md

 # COVID-19-App

-Welcome to app_name.
 This app will help you stay updated with the current coronavirus stats in India and worldwide, helplines and test centers in each state.
 It also has a self-assessment and basic preventive measures.

 ## APIs